-Last year we achieved the Sainsbury’s Sports Games Bronze mark.
-Now we are looking to the future and achieving silver.
+Last year we achieved the Sainsbury’s Sports Games Silver mark.
+Now we are looking to the future and achieving gold.

 We have also had Robert Parsons in to demonstrate fencing to our children and talk to them about the sport.

 We are part of a Daventry cluster of schools through the NSSP and with local DRET schools so we have a full schedule of competitive festivals throughout the academic year.
 Updates about sporting fixtures appear in our weekly newsletter and don’t forget to check out the school calendar on the website for forthcoming events.
 Our blog also keeps you updated of our results.